forrestcoward/forrestcoward.github.io/git-submodules.md

 The git metadata for a submodule is stored in ```.git\modules\<submodule>```.
 Resolution of a submodule merge conflict is essentially restoring this folder to proper state and then running ```git add <path-to-submodule>```.

-If the submodule exists on disk (scenario one above), one resolution strategy is entering the submodule directory and check out the submodule to the correct commit id:
+If the submodule exists on disk (scenario one above), one resolution strategy is enter the submodule directory and check out the submodule to the correct commit id:

 ```
 cd <path-to-submodule>